The trial of Metropolitan Tychikos: When the Church “washes its hands”

 • Refusing to accept relics of the Apostle Paul brought by a Catholic cardinal and maintaining a generally critical stance toward Roman Catholicism and ecumenism.

-Each of these points, upon close inspection, not only fails to indicate wrongdoing but rather demonstrates the Metropolitan’s faithfulness to Orthodox tradition.
+Each of these points, on closer inspection, not only fails to demonstrate guilt but in fact reveals the Metropolitan’s fidelity to Orthodox tradition.
 Yet the indictment stood.
-And not only stood – it was hastily brought before the Synod, reviewed, and confirmed in the space of barely three hours.
+It was hastily submitted to the Synod, reviewed, and confirmed within a few hours.

 Procedural violations and the metropolitan’s silence

 According to the Charter of the Church of Cyprus, the trial of a hierarch must include defense counsel, access to case materials, and the right of appeal.
-None of these requirements were met.
-The Synod acted hastily and behind closed doors, contrary to its own Charter, which, in the words of Cypriot canonists, was “trampled underfoot in the name of displaying unity of authority.”
+None of these provisions were observed.
+The Synod acted hastily and behind closed doors, contrary to its own Charter, which, as Cypriot canonists noted, was “trampled underfoot for the sake of demonstrating unity of authority.”

-Metropolitan Tychikos himself made no public attempt to defend his case.
-He chose silence – not because he had nothing to say, but because he understood the futility of words and the obviousness of what was taking place.
-The only thing he urged his supporters to do was pray, as the most effective weapon against “the spirits of wickedness in high places.”
+Metropolitan Tychikos made no public defense.
+He chose silence – not because he lacked words, but because he understood the futility of speaking when the outcome was predetermined.
+He urged his supporters only to pray, as the most effective weapon against “the spirits of wickedness in high places.”

 That silence became his answer to Pharisaic malice.